FilecoinFoundationWeb/filecoin-foundation/apps/site/README.md

 ### Data Encryption

-Because of the open source nature of the project, some personal information that we collect is encrypted.
-This is currently the case for the name and email of ecosystem project owners.
-The data is encrypted using the `CryptoJS.AES` library.
-The master key for encryption and decryption is stored in the `.env` file under `ENCRYPTION_SECRET_KEY`.
+Some personal information that we collect is encrypted due to the open source nature of the project.
+This includes the name and email of ecosystem project owners.
+We use the `CryptoJS.AES` library for encryption.
+The master key to encrypt and decrypt data is stored in the `.env` file under `ENCRYPTION_SECRET_KEY`.

 ```md
 ---